IceQ1337/OverwatchChecker/README.md

 ## Proof of Concept
 This script is a realization of an idea in order to demonstrate its feasibility and to verify that this concept has practical potential.
 To make this script functional on a large scale, you would need to have an almost infinite number of accounts.

+## How It Works
+The script utilizes the specified accounts to download and resolve overwatch cases in order to obtain information about the suspect, which is then stored in a database.
+This process is repeated by the accounts as often as possible to collect as much data as possible.
+When the telegram bot is used, the script will check if the account has an entry in the database.
+Since it may be that an account doesn't get banned by Overwatch, this script considers only cases within the last `EstimatedOverwatchPeriod` hours as active cases.

 ## Requirements
 In order to use this bot, you need the following dependencies and tokens:
 - Node.js